Table of Contents

 4. Direct Consolidation Loans

 If you have more than one federal student loan, you can combine them into one through a direct consolidation loan.
-It has a fixed interest rate that’s based on the average interest rate of all the federal student loans you’re consolidating.
+It has a fixed interest rate that’s based on the average interest rate of all the student loan debts you’re consolidating.

 A direct consolidation loan will help simplify your repayment plan since you’ll pay off a single loan instead of multiple ones.
 If your previous loans had variable interest rates, a direct consolidation loan will use their average as a fixed interest rate, and you can choose to lower your monthly payments by opting for a longer loan term.

-While federal student loans come directly from the government, private student loans are issued by banks, credit unions, and online lenders.
-Many students take out private loans to cover other school expenses once their federal student loans run out.
+While federal loans come directly from the government, private student loans are issued by banks, credit unions, and online lenders.
+Many students take out private loans to cover other school expenses once their federal loans run out.
 The loan amount and loan terms vary by lender.
-Lenders that offer private student loans have different interest rates but are generally higher than the interest rates of federal student loans.
+Private student loan lenders have different interest rates but are generally higher than the interest rates of federal student loans.

 - You need to have a good credit score.